Campaign of the Month: October 2017

 “If you’re going to be two-faced at least make one of them pretty.”

-Rachelle Claudel looks little of her century and a half of life, having been kept remarkably fresh by her domitor’s potent vita.
-The french diplomat’s daughter wears her hair at shoulder length these days, with just a hint of inward curl to the bottom to keep it well under control.
-Her skin is pale – though she shows little of it – the product of too few days and too many nights combined with her own naturally light complexion.
+Rachelle Claudel looks little of her century and a half of life, having been kept remarkably fresh by her domitor’s potent vitae.
+The long dead French diplomat’s daughter wears her hair at shoulder length these days, with just a hint of inward curl to the bottom to keep it well under control.
+Throughout her long life she’s explored various styles including braid and freer longer styles – and perhaps will again.
+Her skin is pale, though she shows little of it, the product of too few days and too many nights combined with her own naturally light complexion.

 Neither exceptionally tall nor short for a woman, she is more statuesque, appearing larger than she, especially in her frequently worn padded coats.
 Not truly lithe, she’s instead toned, the product of effort alongside natural gifts.
 She is beautiful by the standards of her own time, and by today’s, with a symmetrical face, dark eyes, and full lips that stand out against her paleness.
 Those lips and her pale skin create a canvass for her to paint upon, and she typically does so.

-When given the option she dresses in the finest French and Italian fashions, a mixture of form and function.
-While she favors darker colors for her work, outside of it Rachelle enjoys a more varied palate, with a focus on bold colors such as red, blue, and pink.
+In the course of her own activities, given the option, she dresses in the fine and foreign fashions (spending extravagantly) in a mixture of form and function.
+While she favors darker colors for her work, outside of it Rachelle enjoys a more varied palate, with a focus on bold colors such as red, blue, and yellow that gives a life to her otherwise increasingly jaded life.

 Date of Birth: September 16th, 1875